liviuschera/noctis/README.md

 ## Installation

 Noctis can be installed by clicking on Ctrl + Shift + X on Windows or ⇧ + ⌘ + X on Mac and then searching for "Noctis".

+## How to contribute

+Starting with v7.21.0 the contribution/theme building process has been simplified.
+This will allow me or any contributor to easily add/suggest new theme variants or changes to the existing ones.
+In `./src/` folder you will find:

+-  `syntax.mjs` &rarr; syntax tokens based on the language grammar installed
+-  `colors.mjs` &rarr; the colors used for syntax highlighting
+-  `./src/workbench/` &rarr; all 8 theme versions containing Workbench/UI colors

+After you make a change in any of the above files you need to use `npm run build` command.
+The build output folder is `./themes/`

+Happy hacking!

 ## Contributors